 Our most recent Stadia status report is tentatively optimistic, thanks to the news that over 100 new Stadia games will arrive in 2021.
 But it's hard not to be pessimistic about Stadia's chances when Google leadership doesn't seem invested in the service's longevity.

-Ever since the news arose that Stadia Games and Entertainment was shutting down, and studio head Jade Raymond was leaving the company without having released or even announced a game, the question quickly arose as to whether this meant Google would shut down Stadia entirely — and what that means for Stadia customers who purchased games on the platform.
+Ever since the news was released about Stadia Games and Entertainment shutting down and that studio head Jade Raymond was leaving the company without even releasing or announcing a game, the question quickly became whether this meant Google would shut down Stadia entirely.
+Not to mention what this all means for Stadia customers who purchased games on its platform.
 Considering Google regularly kills some of its most high-profile projects, these fears aren't unwarranted.

 For now, rest assured that Stadia is not shutting down.
-Google has decided not to develop games itself, but still has a dedicated team of Stadia engineers.
+Google has decided not to develop games, but still has a dedicated team of Stadia engineers.
 The cloud gaming service will continue to host third-party games from developers who have partnered with the platform.

 What happens to my games and save data if Stadia shuts down?